cablehead/gpt2099.nu/docs/how-to/use-mcp-servers.md

 ### Interactive Tool Execution

-When the LLM wants to use a tool, you'll see:
-1. The proposed tool call with its arguments
+When the LLM wants to use a tool, you see the proposed tool call and have several options:
-2. A prompt asking if you want to execute it
-3. Options to execute, provide alternative input, or skip

 ```text
 ┌─────────────┬──────────────────────────────────────────────────────────┐